Does everything your husband does irritate you?

 In no time, an easy Saturday morning chatter had dissolved into hubby-trying-to-get-the-upper-hand-and-win-the-conversation slug out.

-“Whatevers going on now (and has being going on thorough out the week) is not Tommy’s fault”
+“Whatevers’ going on now has being going on through out the week and it is not Tommy’s fault”

 “He’s not being difficult or competitive or hard of hearing.
 He’s just being his regular self.”

 I didn’t want to hear it but knew what was coming.